 • lubiprostone (Amitiza), which can help soften stools and increase bowel frequency by increasing fluid in the digestive tract

-• prucalopride (Resolor), which can promote bowel regularity in long-term idiopathic constipation
+• prucalopride (Motegrity), which can promote bowel regularity in long-term idiopathic constipation

-The long-term safety of prescription medications for constipation is under debate, so it’s important to talk with a doctor about other options for chronic constipation before taking them.
+The long-term safety of prescription medications for constipation is under debate.
+Talking with a doctor may help you make the best choice for your situation.

 • If possible, add more fiber to your diet.
-Add fiber by eating fresh fruits and vegetables, legumes, beans, and whole grains.
-You should consume at least 22 to 34 grams of fiber per day, depending on your age.
-If you need to take a fiber supplement for chronic constipation, start with a low dose and then increase it slowly.
-For some people, consuming a large amount of fiber can lead to bloating.
+Add fiber-rich foods to your diet.
+Depending on your age, you should consume at least 22 to 34 grams of fiber daily.
+If you need a fiber supplement for chronic constipation, start with a low dose and then increase it slowly.
+For some people, consuming a lot of fiber can lead to bloating.

 • Consider exercising most days of the week if you can.
-This can include a daily walk, jog, bike ride, or swim or another form of exercise.
-Light exercise helps maintain proper circulation and can keep the bowels healthy.
+Light exercises like a daily walk, jog, bike ride, or swim may help maintain proper circulation and keep the bowels healthy.

 • Consume plenty of liquids (mostly water and other clear liquids) every day.
 Aim for at least eight 8-ounce glasses of clear liquids per day.